 The original church here was built eight hundred years ago, though only fragments of the tower now remain.
 In the eighteenth century, the old church was replaced by a new one, built by Richard Sykes, but this was, in its turn, demolished and replaced by the current building in the late nineteenth century.

 Sir Tatton Sykes was an inveterate church builder and there are many examples of his passion in this part of Yorkshire.
 Sledmere, though, is the largest of the churches he built and one of the last.
-It stand in the grounds of his home at Sledmere House, which perhaps explains its magnificence.
+It stands in the grounds of his home at Sledmere House, which perhaps explains its magnificence.
 After seeing the ‘Eleanor Cross’ in the village, it was no surprise to learn that the church too had been designed by the architect Temple Moore, who had learned his trade with Sir George Gilbert Scott, the man responsible for giving a Gothic Revival facelift to so many English churches.